 - Call a foundation crack specialist for advice and/or estimate.

-This winter has been very good to us so far.
+This winter has been very good for us so far.
 Temperatures are much higher on average compared to last year.
 Things change, be prepared.